streetcomplete/StreetComplete/CONTRIBUTING.md

 ### Code style

 Inheritance and class hierarchy should be avoided if possible.
-It is preferable to extract shared code to helper package such as [KerbUtil](app/src/main/java/de/westnordost/streetcomplete/osm/kerb/KerbUtil.kt).
+It is preferable to extract shared code to helper file such as [KerbUtil.kt](app/src/main/java/de/westnordost/streetcomplete/osm/kerb/KerbUtil.kt).

 ### StreetComplete-related projects